 This is exactly where energy and environmental monitoring systems can help.

-The HeatingSave Building Energy Monitor is a wireless management system that collects information from sensors placed in a building.
-It is unobtrusive and causes minimal disruption during installation.
-The system collects internal and external temperature data, along with information on how the heating system works and details of energy use.
+The HeatingSave Building Energy Monitor is a wireless management system that collects information from sensors put in a building.
+It is concealed and easy to install.
+Our system captures indoor and outdoor temperature data, together with information on how the heating system works and specifics about energy use.
 It also monitors the way a building is used in terms of its occupancy and the occupants’ activities and lifestyles.

 A cable connection to the building router also enables data to be uploaded to HeatingSave’s cloud storage servers, where it can be analysed by sophisticated software.
 This provides a clear understanding of the real impact of energy efficiency measures, for example through pre-installation analysis and post-installation monitoring.

-If you’d like to find out more about the HeatingSave Building Energy Monitor and just how easily it can be deployed within any home, just contact us, and we’ll be more than happy to answer any of your questions and queries.
+If you’d like to find out more about the HeatingSave Building Energy Monitor and just how easily it can be deployed within any home, BOOK A DEMO, and a colleague will work you through it.